 The preamble pattern is an alternating sequence of ones and zeros (01010101...).
-The minimum length of the programmable. preamble is When enabling TX, the modulator will start transmitting the preamble.
+The minimum length of the preamble is programmable.
+When enabling TX, the modulator will start transmitting the preamble.
 When the programmed number of preamble bytes has been transmitted, the modulator will send the sync word and then data from the RFD register.

-The number of preamble bytes isprogrammedwithMDMCFG1.NUMPREAMBLE value.
+The number of preamble bytes is programmed with the MDMCFG1.NUM_PREAMBLE value.

 The synchronization word is a two-byte value set in the SYNC1 and SYNC0 registers.
 The sync word provides byte synchronization of the incoming packet.
 A one-byte sync word can be emulated by setting the SYNC1 value to the preamble pattern.
-It is also possible to emulate a 32 bit sync word by using

-MDMCFG2.SYNC_MODE=3 or 7.
+It is also possible to emulate a 32 bit sync word by using MDMCFG2.SYNC_MODE=3 or 7.
 The sync word will then be repeated twice.

-CC1110 supports both fixed packet length protocols and variable length protocols.
+CC2510Fx/CC2511Fx supports both fixed packet length protocols and variable length protocols.
 The maximum packet length is 255 bytes.
 For longer packets, infinite packet length mode must be used.

-Fixed packet length mode is selected by setting PKTCTRLO.LENGTH_CONFIG=0.
+Fixed packet length mode is selected by setting PKTCTRL0.LENGTH_CONFIG=0.
 The desired packet length is set by the PKTLEN register.

+In variable packet length mode, PKTCTRL0.LENGTH_CONFIG=1, the packet length is configured by the first byte after the sync word.
 The packet length is defined as the payload data, excluding the length byte and the optional automatic CRC.
-In variable length mode, the PKTLEN register is used to set the maximum packet length allowed in RX.
+The PKTLEN register is used to set the maximum packet length allowed in RX.
 Any packet received with a length byte with a value greater than PKTLEN will be discarded.